 - Episode 41: Prepare for your trip to the hospital or birth center Things to check off your pre-delivery checklist include packing your bag, planning your route, and installing a car seat.
-(3 minutes) NOTE: attached is a Sample Packing List for the Hospital - Episode 42: Things to do before you're due Hear why it's a good time to line up help, practice breathing, and spend quality time with loved ones or alone.
+(3 minutes) NOTE: attached is a Sample Packing List for the Hospital Episode 42: Things to do hofme your hospital - Episode 42: Things to do before you're due Hear why it's a good time to line up help, practice breathing, and spend quality time with loved ones or alone.
 (2 minutes)